onlytoxi/Poopsar-Plugins/README.md

 | **Debug**         | Testing         | Uses pre-defined [Settings.cs](/Pulsar.Client/Config/Settings.cs).
 Edit before compiling. |
 | **Release**       | Production      | Run `Pulsar.exe` and use the client builder for custom settings.           |

+> **Troubleshooting:**
+> - Ensure all dependencies are restored via NuGet.
+> - If you encounter build errors, check your .NET Framework version and Visual Studio workloads.

 ---

 ## 🤝 Contributing

 Want to help?
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+All contributions, bug reports, and feature requests are welcome!

 ---